-- The tea towel method helps it to dry out more because if it goes into this salad wet at all, even a small amount of water will mix with the mayonnaise and make it runny and it will drip to the bottom of your salad bowl rather than coat the broccoli.
+- The tea towel method helps it to dry out more.
+If it goes into the salad wet (even a small amount) it will mix with the mayonnaise and make it runny, running to the bottom of the salad bowl rather than coating the broccoli.

-- Try not to be tempted to run cold water over it, this can waterlog it and also break it up.
+- Try not to be tempted to run cold water over it.
+This can waterlog the broccoli and cause it to break up.

-Fill a saucepan with enough water to cover the eggs and without putting them in yet, place it over a high heat and bring it to the boil.
+Fill a saucepan with enough water to cover the eggs.
+Without putting them in yet, place it over a high heat and bring it to the boil.